Can a married person claim Head of Household filing status?

 - Your spouse didn't live in your home after June (temporary absences due to illness, school, vacation, business, or military service don't count); and

-- Your home was your child's, stepchild's, or foster child's main home for more than half the year; and
+- Your home was your child's, stepchild's, or foster child's main home for more than half the year (non-child dependents in your home don't qualify); and

 - You paid more than half the costs of keeping up your home during the tax year; and